arthurdick/perennial-task/README.md

 **`prn create`**

-  * Interactively prompts you to create a new task.
+  * Interactively prompts you to create a new **Normal** or **Scheduled** task.

 **`prn edit`**

-  * Interactively edit an existing task.
-Defaults to showing `active` tasks.
+  * Interactively edit an existing task, including its due date and reschedule settings.

 **`prn complete`**

   * Mark a task as complete.
-Defaults to showing `reportable` (due or upcoming) tasks.
+If the task is scheduled to repeat, its next due date will be calculated and set automatically.

 **`prn describe`**

-  * Shows a detailed description and completion summary of a task.
-Defaults to showing `all` tasks.
+  * Shows a detailed description, status, and completion summary of any single task.

 **`prn history`**

   * Shows the full, detailed completion history for a single task.
-Defaults to showing `all` tasks.

 **`prn report [date]`**

-  * Generates a report of all due and upcoming tasks.
+  * Generates a report of all due, overdue, and upcoming tasks.
 Optionally run for a specific `[date]`.

 **`prn help`**